Urinary tract infection: Children

 To make the diagnosis of a urinary tract infection in children, a positive urinary culture is required.
 Contamination poses a frequent challenge depending on the method of collection used, thus a cutoff of 10^{5} CFU/mL is used for a "clean-catch" mid stream sample, 10^{4} CFU/mL is used for catheter-obtained specimens, and 10^{2} CFU/mL is used for suprapubic aspirations (a sample drawn directly from the bladder with a needle).
 The use of "urine bags" to collect samples is discouraged by the World Health Organization due to the high rate of contamination when cultured, and catheterization is preferred in those not toilet trained.

 Some, such as the American Academy of Pediatrics recommends renal ultrasound and voiding cystourethrogram (watching a person's urethra and urinary bladder with real time x-rays while they urinate) in all children less than two years old who have had a urinary tract infection.
 However, because there is a lack of effective treatment if problems are found, others such as the National Institute for Health and Care Excellence only recommends routine imaging in those less than six months old or who have unusual findings.

 Differential diagnosis

 In women with cervicitis (inflammation of the cervix) or vaginitis (inflammation of the vagina) and in young men with UTI symptoms, a Chlamydia trachomatis or Neisseria gonorrhoeae infection may be the cause.
 These infections are typically classified as a urethritis rather than a urinary tract infection.
 Vaginitis may also be due to a yeast infection.
 Interstitial cystitis (chronic pain in the bladder) may be considered for people who experience multiple episodes of UTI symptoms but urine cultures remain negative and not improved with antibiotics.
 Prostatitis (inflammation of the prostate) may also be considered in the differential diagnosis.

-Hemorrhagic cystitis, characterized by blood in the urine, can occur secondary to a number of causes including: infections, radiation therapy, underlying cancer, medications and toxins.
+Hemorrhagic cystitis, characterized by blood in the urine, can occur secondary to several causes, including infections, radiation therapy, underlying cancer, medications, and toxins.
 Medications that commonly cause this problem include the chemotherapeutic agent cyclophosphamide with rates of 2–40%.
 Eosinophilic cystitis is a rare condition where eosinophiles are present in the bladder wall.
 Signs and symptoms are similar to a bladder infection.
 Its cause is not entirely clear; however, it may be linked to food allergies, infections, and medications among others.